meyerpolancoEDU/algs-lab-1/README.md

 - [ ] 5.
 Describe the best case input value of `key` for `linear_search`? for `binary_search`?

 ANSWER: The best case input value for `key` in `linear_search` is whatever value is in index 0 of the relevent list.
-For example, in a list [1,2,3,4,5] something like 1 would be an example of the best case.
+For example, in a list [1,2,3,4,5] an input of 1 would be an example of the best case.

 The best case input value for `key` in `binary_search` is whatever value is in the middle index of the relevent list.
-For example, in a list [1,2,3,4,5] something like 3 would be an example of the best case.
+For example, in a list [1,2,3,4,5] an input of 3 would be an example of the best case.

 - [ ] 6.
 Complete the `time_search` function to compute the running time of a search function.
 Note that this is an example of a "higher order" function, since one of its parameters is another function.